-In the normal liver, insulin suppresses glucose production, which lowers blood glucose levels.
-At the same time, it stimulates lipogenesis (the synthesis of fatty acids).
+In the normal liver, insulin suppresses glucose production, but it also stimulates lipogenesis (the synthesis of fatty acids).
 With the development of obesity, insulin loses its ability to control glucose production.
 Paradoxically, however, it continues to drive lipogenesis, leading to non-alcoholic fatty liver disease (NAFLD).
 The Biddinger lab is working to understand how insulin retains its ability to drive lipogenesis.
 In parallel, we are studying how diet, particularly the excessive consumption of fructose, may contribute.
 It is our hope that these studies will lead us to more effective therapies for NAFLD, which is rapidly becoming one of the most common causes of liver disease in our nation

 We found that the most profound effect of insulin, at the transcriptional level, is the induction of the cholesterol synthesis genes.
 Indeed, patients with type 1 diabetes, and low levels of insulin have low levels of cholesterol synthesis,